 The AUD to USD conversion is about 1.5, so animal sanctuary entrance is around USD $25 (AUD $40).

-Finally, fuel in Australia is similar in price to the UK, but more expensive than Australia.
+Finally, fuel in Australia is similar in price to the UK, but more expensive than the USA.
 Fuel for the whole route could cost around AUD$600-800, or more depending on detours you might take.

 Deciding where to go on your Australia East Coast Road Trip Itinerary